-Likewise, the two main retail subsidiaries in Greece, which merged during 2016, have been audited as follows: (a) Former Hellenic Fuels S.A.: up to and including the financial year ended 31 December 2011, with ongoing audits for subsequent years up to and including 31 December 2013.
+The two main retail subsidiaries in Greece, which merged during 2016, have been audited as follows:

+- Former Hellenic Fuels S.A. has been audited up to and including the financial year ended 31 December 2011, with ongoing audits for subsequent years up to and including 31 December 2013.
 The most recent Tax audit reports for 2010 and 2011 were delivered in December 2017, and assess additional taxes of \in 1,6 million and surcharges of \in 1,9 million for similar reasons as Hellenic Petroleum.
+The process followed is identical to the one described above for Hellenic Petroleum and the subsidiary has already proceeded with the relevant legal actions. - EKO S.A. has been audited up to and including 31 December 2010 with ongoing audit for the fiscal year 2012.
+The most recent Tax audit reports for 2008, 2009 and 2010 were delivered in February 2018 and assess additional stamp duty of \notin 4,1 million and surcharges of \notin 3,5 million.
 The process followed is identical to the one described above for Hellenic Petroleum and the subsidiary has already proceeded with the relevant legal actions.

-(b) EKO S.A.: up to and including 31 December 2010 with ongoing audit for the fiscal year 2012.
-The most recent Tax audit reports for 2008, 2009 and 2010 were delivered in February 2018 and assess additional stamp duty of \in 4,1 million and surcharges of \in 3,5 million.
-The process followed is identical to the one described above for Hellenic Petroleum and the subsidiary has already proceeded with the relevant legal actions.

 Even though the Companies dispute the additional taxes and surcharges imposed, they were obliged to pay 50% of the assessed amounts (taxes and surcharges) to the Tax Authorities in order to appeal the results of the tax audits.
 These were paid within the applicable deadlines, while the remaining amounts have been fully offset by the Authorities, with tax and other State receivables of the Companies, within 2018.
 The amounts paid and/or offset are included in the Trade and Other Receivables, as the Group assesses that it will succeed in its appeals.

-Management believes that no additional material liability will arise either as a result of open tax years or from the outcome of current litigation cases over and above the tax liabilities and provisions already recognized in the consolidated financial statements as at 31 March 2019.
+Management believes that no additional material liability will arise either as a result of open tax years or from the outcome of current litigation cases over and above the tax liabilities and provisions already recognized in the outcome of current litigation cases over and above the tax liabilities and provisions already recognized in the consolidated financial statements as at 30 June 2019.
 The Company has recorded down payments made for taxes and penalties assessed in previous disputes with the tax authorities in other receivables (Note 14), to the extent that the Company has assessed that the amounts will be ultimately recoverable.